Scott Bundgaard: Senate

 Scott received the "Friend of the Taxpayer" Award every year for the seven years he served in the state legislature, according to the Arizona Federation of Taxpayers Associations (AFTA).
 AFTA is a statewide non-profit, non-partisan organization that rates elected officials according to their voting record.

 In 2000, Bundgaard was a prime sponsor of Senate Bill 1220 which created the Arizona Sports and Tourism Authority to build taxpayer-funded stadiums for National Football League and major league baseball teams and youth sports.
 Arizona voters approved the project.

 He ran unsuccessfully in 2002 for the Republican nomination for the United States House of Representatives in Arizona's second congressional district, receiving only 16.1% of the vote among a field of seven candidates.
-He was fined $3,500 by the Federal Elections Commission for failure to timely file a campaign finance report during the 2002 congressional campaign.
+He was fined $3,500 by the Federal Election Commission for failure to timely file a campaign finance report during the 2002 congressional campaign.

 Bundgaard was elected as the Majority Leader of the Arizona State Senate in a 17–4 vote.